-In addition to the bundle label showing carrier route type and number under 23.2.3, each bundle of Periodicals walk-sequence mail must show that the mail is walk sequenced and the level of sequencing.
-A facing slip with the phrase "HIGH DENSITY WALK-SEQUENCED CARRIER ROUTE MAIL" or "SATURATION WALK-SEQUENCED CARRIER ROUTE MAIL" (as applicable) may be placed on the top of each bundle of walk-sequence mail.
-It may be an address label with the required information placed on a sample mailpiece that is the top piece in the bundle, or a slip of paper affixed to the top of the bundle.
-If bundles are prepared without facing slips, an optional endorsement line or carrier route information line must be placed on each piece in the bundle to provide the equivalent information.
+In addition to the bundle label showing carrier route type and number under 23.2.3, each bundle of Periodicals walk-sequence mail must show the level of walk-sequencing.
+A facing slip with the phrase "HIGH DENSITY (or "SATURATION") WALK-SEQUENCED CARRIER ROUTE MAIL" (as applicable) may be placed on the top of each bundle, as an address label placed on a sample mailpiece that is the top piece or a facing slip affixed to the top of the bundle.
+If bundles don't have facing slips, an optional endorsement line or carrier route information line must be placed on each piece in the bundle.